vboyev-MSFT/defender-docs/defender-endpoint/linux-static-proxy-configuration.md

 ### 1. Using mdatp command-line tool

-Run  the following command on the endpoint to configure proxy for Defender for Endpoint
+Run the following command on the endpoint to configure proxy for Defender for Endpoint.

 ```bash
 mdatp config proxy set --value http://address:port
 ```